isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 The parameter in the ``sanity-checks`` scope is named ``extended-info-checks`` and supports these levels:

 -  ``none`` - do no check nor upgrade.
-This level should be used on when extended info is not used at all or when no badly formatted extended info, including using the old format, is expected.
+This level should be used only when extended info is not used at all or when no badly formatted extended info, including using the old format, is expected.